PPG wave 2.3 V8.3

 It was a good idea to print a few of those list around the display.
 For example learning all the different keyboard modes by heart or using the manual every time wouldn't be so good.

-- The PPG waves sound different then the Waldorf wavetable synths (not including the Waldorf PPG wave VSTi), no matter how you adjust them.
+The PPG waves sound different then the Waldorf wavetable synths (not including the Waldorf PPG wave VSTi), no matter how you adjust them.
 This is due to the strange envelope scaling of the filter/wavetable envelope and the special high frequency accumulation oscillators that do not run on a fixed sample rate like 44.1 kHz.
-This will be one of the main differences from the Waldorf plug-in PPG 2.V and 3.V that will work the PPG wave (according to the information on the 2010 Musik Messe in Frankfurt, Germany)
+This is one of the main differences from the Waldorf plug-in PPG 2.V and 3.V.

 You may get some sounds close enough on the Waldorf wavetable hardware synths, but certain steppyness and aliasing would not sound the same.
 But if you never played the real thing, you might not notice the difference at all.

-- The PPG waves do not have a velocity sensive keyboard action.
+The PPG waves do not have a velocity sensive keyboard action.
 But the accept midi velocity input.
 The VF (velocity on filter) and VL (velocity on loudness) has to be switched on in the digital page of every sound before using velocity.
-If one of these parameters is set to 1 (=on), then the aftertouch value present at the moment when pressing a new key is used as velocity value.
+If one of these parameters is set to 1 (=on), and if you use the internal keybed, the aftertouch value present at the moment when pressing a new key is used as velocity value.
 And it works per note.
 So you get some polyphonic aftertouch like things, and not a velocity sensing at all.
 But remember, the value is not changing during the length of each note.
-So you cn't fde in notes using this feature.
+So you can't fade in notes using this feature.
 But you can accent individual notes.
 You need to adjust your playing style to get this right.
-You don't see many PPG wave users, ncluding me, using this feature.
+You don't see many PPG wave users, including me, using this feature.

 1 parameter (=wavetable number; only changeable in wave 2.2 mode)